Dark Blue (film): Plot

 The film opens in Los Angeles, 1992.
 LAPD Sergeant Eldon Perry, who is pacing in a motel room with a shotgun and pistol.
+Throughout the film, the final days of the Rodney King Trial are cut in as they relate to the timeline of events.

 Five days earlier, four people are killed and one wounded when two men, Darryl Orchard and Gary Sidwell, rob a convenience store in order to gain access to the office safe.
 Meanwhile, Perry defends his partner, Detective Bobby Keough, before an internal hearing concerning Keough's use of deadly force in a previous case; Keough is later exonerated.
 Perry and Keough later celebrate Perry's impending promotion with their superior (and Keough's uncle), Jack Van Meter.
 Van Meter, a corrupt cop who often encourages his subordinates to fabricate evidence, visits Orchard and Sidwell's house later that night and takes the money stolen from the safe, admonishing them for behaving recklessly during the robbery.

 Van Meter assigns Perry and Keough to investigate the robbery, providing a false alibi for Orchard and Sidwell and telling them to pin the crime on someone else.
 Meanwhile, Assistant Chief Arthur Holland finds Perry's testimony at Keough's hearing suspicious, doubting that Keough killed the suspect as he was charged.
 His assistant, Beth Williamson, pulls files on the two men and sees that a man she previously had anonymous casual sex with is Keough.

 After obtaining a search warrant using underhanded techniques, a SWAT team raids the house of the ex-cons who are to be Perry's fall guys.
 One of the men escapes and goes into a back alley but is caught by Perry and Keough.
 Under Perry's orders, Keough reluctantly kills the innocent man and is left visibly shaken.
-When Perry arrives home later, he learns that his wife is leaving him.
+When Perry arrives home later, he learns that his wife Sally is leaving him.
 Meanwhile, Keough visits Williamson and admits to the killing, offering to testify against Perry on corruption.
 Seeing both Perry and the robbers as loose ends, Van Meter sets them up to kill each other just as the Los Angeles riots begin.

 Believing that Perry was sent by Van Meter to kill Orchard and Sidwell, Keough and Williamson also drive to the robbers' address.
 While all three eventually meet up in the alleys, Keough is killed by Orchard and Sidwell.
 Williamson tearfully blames Perry for what happened.
 Perry calls in the incident, hesitating briefly before pursuing Orchard and Sidwell.
 As the riots unfold, Sidwell is dragged out of his car and beaten to death while Orchard is captured by Perry.
 Perry then heads to his promotion ceremony, where he confesses about the corruption, implicates Van Meter and volunteers himself to be arrested.